hawkular/hawkinit/README.md

 ![cli demo](https://github.com/hawkular/hawkinit/raw/gif/demo.gif)

+## Advanced Mode
+By default hawkinit asks only limited amount of questions and assumes some default values for some advanced settings.
+To activate the advanced mode, simply run the hawkinit with `-f` or `--full` flag.
+These are the features that are available in the advanced mode:
+* custom version of the cassandra container
+* multiple cassandra nodes
+* multiple host controllers
+* various scenarios for domain mode
+* SSL support
+* creating custom user in the hawkular-services container
+* and more will come

 ## Requirements
 The `hawkinit` assumes the `docker` and `docker-compose` to be installed, Docker version should be higher than `1.12.0` and also the user that runs the command should be in the `docker` group.